kurtekat/shaiya-episode-6/ep6/client/0x16012100/README.md

 * The `.code` section contains the IAT, entry point, and a PE header

-* The remaining sections are left over from packing/unpacking have been filled with null bytes
+* The remaining sections left over from packing/unpacking have been filled with null bytes

 #### Notes